VolunChain/.github/contributors_guide/readme.md

 ### 5. Write Code
 - Follow coding standards (ESLint, Prettier).
-- Ensure your code is well-documented and tested.
+- Ensure your code is well-documented and aligns with the project's guidelines.

 ---